Endomorphisms, train track maps, and fully irreducible monodromies: Introduction

 Now let $\mathcal F(G) \subset \Sigma(G) \cup -\Sigma(G)$ denote the union of open sets $\Sigma_0(G) \cup -\Sigma_0(G)$, over all fully irreducible components $\Sigma_0(G)$, and let $\mathcal N(G) \subset \Sigma(G) \cup -\Sigma(G)$ be the union of open sets $\Sigma_1(G) \cup -\Sigma_1(G)$ over all non-fully irreducible components $\Sigma_1(G)$.
 The open sets $\mathcal F(G)$ and $\mathcal N(G)$ cover $\Sigma(G) \cup -\Sigma(G)$ and are disjoint by the previous paragraph, hence one must be empty and the corollary follows. \end{proof}

-For the case that $G = \pi_1(M)$, where $M$ is a finite volume hyperbolic $3$--manifold, considerations of the Thurston norm \cite{ThuN} imply that $\Sigma(G) \cup -\Sigma(G)$ is never connected unless it is empty (c.f.~\cite{BNS}).
-However, for hyperbolic free-by-cyclic groups $G$ it can easily happen that $\Sigma(G) \cup -\Sigma(G)$ is connected and nonempty: in the main example of \cite{DKL2} it is easy to see that this union is the entire positive projectivization of $H^1(G;\R)\setminus \{0\}\cong \R^2\setminus \{0\}$, and is thus connected.
+For the case that $G = \pi_1(M)$, where $M$ is a finite volume hyperbolic $3$--manifold, considerations of the Thurston norm \cite{ThuN} imply that $\Sigma(G)=-\Sigma(G)$ is projectively equal to a finite union of top-dimensional faces of the polyhedral Thurston norm ball in $H^1(M;\R)$ (c.f.~\cite{BNS}); thus here $\Sigma(G)\cup -\Sigma(G)$ is never connected unless it is empty.
+However, for hyperbolic free-by-cyclic groups $G$ it can easily happen that $\Sigma(G) \cup -\Sigma(G)$ is connected and nonempty: In the main example of \cite{DKL2}, one may easily apply Brown's algorithm \cite[Theorem 4.4]{Brown} to the presentation \cite[Equation 3.4]{DKL2} to calculate that $\Sigma(G)$ contains all rays in $H^1(G;\R)\cong\R^2$ except for those in the directions $(-1,0)$, $(1,2)$, and $(1,-2)$ (as in \cite{DKL2}, we work with left actions, so we must take the negative of the result of applying Brown's algorithm).
+The cone $\EuScript{S}$ calculated in \cite[Example 8.3]{DKL2} is one component of $\Sigma(G)$, and the vector $u_1=(-1,2)\in \Sigma(G)$ satisfies $-u_1\notin\Sigma(G)$; see \cite[Figure 8]{DKL2}.
+In particular, we see that $\Sigma(G)\cup-\Sigma(G)$ is the entire positive projectivization of $H^1(G;\R)\setminus \{0\}\cong \R^2\setminus \{0\}$, and is thus connected.

 Theorem~\ref{T:same component, all iwip} extends and generalizes our earlier result \cite[Theorem~C]{DKL}.
 There we considered a hyperbolic free-by-cyclic group $G=F_N\rtimes_{\phi_0} \Z$ with fully irreducible monodromy $\phi_0\in \Out(F_N)$ and constructed an open convex cone $\mathcal A\subseteq H^1(G;\R)$ containing the projection $F_N\rtimes_{\phi_0}\Z\to\Z$ and whose projectivization is contained in $\Sigma(G) \cap -\Sigma(G)$.
 Among other things, \cite[Theorem C]{DKL} showed that for every primitive integral $u\in \mathcal A$ the splitting $G = \ker(u)\rtimes_{\phi_u}\Z$ has finitely generated free kernel $\ker(u)$ and fully irreducible monodromy $\phi_u\in\Out(\ker(u))$.